Skip to main content

 Edge and Mesh Pipelines enable the data flow between the edge and the mesh (cloud) environment.
 The Edge Pipelines are responsible for preprocessing the data before sending it to the Mesh Pipelines.
 The Mesh Pipelines are responsible for processing the data in the cloud environment.

 OctoMesh is operated using Kubernetes in production.
-This docs describe a possibility to run OctoMesh on a local docker environment.
+These docs describe a possibility to run OctoMesh on a local docker environment.

 Records are composite value types that group related attributes together.
 Unlike types, records are embedded directly within entities rather than being independent entities with their own runtime IDs.